 Omiya Park all combined spans 67 hectares.
 It is a popular place and a very well used park.
 When there is a sporting event on or during the cherry blossom season the park can get very crowded.
 But even during off season and with no particular event on you can see people enjoying the park.

 The park has a lake and Japanese red pine forest.
 The trees in the forest are several hundreds years old.
 The nearby “Dai ni” (second) park is well known for its plum blossoms.
 There are several flowers and flora that bloom at different times of the year in Omiya Park.
 For example, the park is relatively well known for its “sarusuberi” crepe myrtle flowers that bloom from mid July to early October.
 In recent years they have also increased the number of red spider lilies and it has become a popular place to view ‘higanbana’ in September.
-Update September 14th 2022: the red and white spider lilies are blooming in Omiya Park.
+Update November 1st 2022: according to Weathernews.jp you can now see Autumn colors in the park.

 The park is also known for its stunning cherry blossoms.
 There are approximately 1200 cherry blossom trees.
 It is one of only three places in Saitama Prefecture that are listed on the official top 100 list of places with the most beautiful cherry blossom scenery in all of Japan.
 More information about the cherry blossoms on this blog: